 Welcome to day 2 of my series, Life Learning Through Christmas, as part of iHN’s 5 Days of Christmas hop.
-Today is all about Christmas history.
+Today is all about connecting Christmas and history during the holidays.

 There are so many historical events to learn about surrounding Christmas and the first place to start would be with the Christmas story itself.